þingvellir National Park

 Minibus Tours

-Öxararfoss After Rain
+Öxararfoss Waterfall After Rain

 After heavy rain, the Öxarar river can flood the land.
 This was only a feature before the viewing platform was constructed.
 Now all this reflected beauty goes unnoticed beneath your feet.
-I took full advantage of the floods back in 2009 For this photo I used a polariser filter (CPL) to see the rocks below the surface of the water.
+I took full advantage of the floods back in 2009.
+For this photo, I used a polariser filter (CPL) to see the rocks below the surface of the water.